nelsonombuya/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - Moves the file "betty" from "/tmp/" to "/tmp/my_first_directory" 8-firstdelete - Deleted the file "betty"
 9-firstdirdeltion - Deletes the directory "/tmp/my_first_directory"
+10-back - Changes the current directory to the previous one